THE OVERTURFS -- NEVER A DULL MOMENT

 The entire families on both sides of Dad's family were unchurched and had few morals.
 He was definitely from the wrong side of town, which was the West City/Buckner area of Benton.
 That area has since gained respectability, more so than the rest of Benton, even.
 Maybe it lacked respectability because so many of Dad’s relatives lived in the area.
 They were heavy drinkers who spent a lot of time in taverns, were carousers and were hot-headed, verbally abusive, and oftentimes violent.
 Dad wanted out of that lifestyle, but there was still some emotional carryover into the marriage and our lives.
 He gave up drinking after marrying Mom.

 Dad’s parents didn’t treat him well at all, especially his father.
 Grandpa Overturf was tall and fairly good looking.
 He had the same blue eyes that Dad had.
 He was a ladies’ man married several times and who had several ladies crying over his casket when he died.
 Grandpa Overturf worked for the post office, but I’m not sure in what capacity.
 He would live off of women when he could.
-He was the first baby boy born in Zeigler.
+He was the first baby boy born in Zeigler, IL.
 The man who founded the town told Grandpa’s mother that he would make Grandpa rich someday if she would name him after the town, and so she named him Levi Zeigler.
 The town’s founder didn’t keep his part of the bargain, however.
 Grandpa was called by the name of the town or Zig, for short.
 Dad’s mother, whom we called “Granny,” was very emotionally and verbally abusive.
 She was a heavy smoker and liked her men.
 In fact, she preferred them to Dad.
 And yet when Dad went in the service, and even though he was married, she expected him to send a big part of his earnings to her.
 Dad sent another big part to Mom and had very little to eat on.

 Dad had very dark hair in his younger years, very blue eyes, and a great set of teeth, which made for a beautiful smile.
 In contrast, Mom had her teeth pulled when she was 16 and had dentures put in.
 She was very self-conscious about letting anyone see her brush her teeth.
 She was still as cute as a button.
 Dad was 5’__” tall and Mom was a petite 5’ tall, if that.
 They were both thin when they married, but that could probably be said of most people coming out of the depression era, especially young people.